Frequently asked questions

 Can I use vnc?
 Where should I run the server?

-What are the main differences between cosma5, cosma6 and cosma7?
+What are the main differences between cosma5, cosma6, cosma7 and cosma8?

 How do I decide which COSMA to use?

-If you are working on a DiRAC project, you should use COSMA6 or COSMA7, depending on which project you are working.
-If you are a member if the cosma7 group (use the "id" command on a login node), then you can submit to COSMA7.
+If you are working on a DiRAC project, you should use COSMA6, COSMA7 or COSMA8, depending on which project you are working.
+You need to be a member of the relevant Operating System Group (use the "id" command on a login node), to submit to the corresponding COSMA.

 How do I copy (large) files to/from cosma?